fullstackreact/30-days-of-react/day-01/post.md

 Process of building React apps is writing and organizing small components into larger structures, making sure that individual components are flexible and reusable, but also consistent.

-React provides guardrails to guide us through this difficult process, so developers can easily build complex user interfaces.
+React provides guardrails to guide us through this difficult process, so we, developers, can focus on building user interfaces.

 ## Okay, so how do we use it?